-Select a Solder Training Class, IPC Certification Course, or location from the menus below or Download a Location Schedule in PDF Format
+Search for a Solder Training Class, IPC Certification, or location below or Download a 2021 and NEW 2022 Location Schedule in PDF Format

 Visual InspectionInteractive Inspection Lab

 IPC-A-610 Specialist (Recert)

 Hand Soldering Certification

 Hand Soldering Certification (Recert)